Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 When carrying a Demand Draft, treat it with the same care as you would cash or a valuable document.
 Avoid leaving it unattended in public places, and ensure your bag or wallet is secure.
 If mailing a DD, use a reliable postal service that offers tracking and insurance.

 Double-check the payee’s name and the amount on the DD before you send it.
-A mistake here can lead to delays and complications, even if the DD isn’t lost.
+A mistake here can lead to delays and complications, even when the DD is not physically lost.
 Careful handling minimises the risk of errors and loss.

 Pro Tip: Digital Backup